Primary growth: Primary growth in roots

-Evolution has provided plants with a way of dealing with the injuries created as the root system burrows its way through soil that contain objects that injure the root buds.
+Evolution has provided plants with a way of dealing with the injuries created as the root system burrows its way through soil that contains objects that injure the root buds.
 The tip of the root is protected by a root cap that is continuously sloughed off and replaced because it gets damaged as it pushes through the soil.
 Cellular division via mitosis takes place at the very tip of the root cap.
 The newly created cells then begin a stretching process of cellular elongation, thereby adding length to the root.
-Finally, the cells undergo a process of cellular differentiation that converts them into the components of dermal, vascular or ground tissues.
+Finally, the cells undergo a process of cellular differentiation that converts them into the components of dermal, vascular or ground tissue.

 Plant morphology and function

 By laying the groundwork for organ differentiation and because of its role in plant growth, primary growth – coordinated with the secondary growth process – largely determines the morphology and functioning of plants.

 The question of how the biochemical pathways underpinning this process are regulated and coordinated is the subject of ongoing research.
 This research sheds light on the nature and timing of gene expression and of hormonal regulation in this process, though their roles are still not completely understood.